Highly Hazardous Pesticides (HHPs)

 - Recognised as causing serious or irreversible harm under actual conditions of use in a particular country

 The PAN International HHP List has been updated several times and the latest version (Dec.
 2016) includes almost 300 pesticides.
-To download the current List and find out more about PAN International’s work on HHPs click here.

 PAN UK’s Work on Highly Hazardous Pesticides

-PAN UK works with governments, food and fibre sector companies and standards and our partner NGOs to encourage them to:
+We work with governments, food and fibre sector companies and standards and our partner NGOs to encourage them to:

 - identify which HHPs are in use in their countries or crops and which practices pose high risk